-Application • Applied

-Explanation on application of the practice : Arising from the enforcement of the Companies Act 2016, the constitution of the Company (previously referred to as the Memorandum and Articles of Association), had been re-drafted to bring it in line with the same and was thereafter approved at the Annual General Meeting since 2019.
+Application : Applied Explanation on application of the practice : Arising from the enforcement of the Companies Act 2016, the constitution of the Company (previously referred to as the Memorandum and Articles of Association), had been re-drafted to bring it in line with the same and was thereafter approved at the Annual General Meeting since 2019.
 The Company's Constitution provides for a leverage on technology to facilitate; amongst others, voting in absentia and remote shareholders' participation at the Annual General Meetings.
 However, implementation of the same will be dependent upon the availability of a robust and stable technological platform and internet connectivity for, the lack of such can be catastrophic in the management of a general meeting process - disrupting the harmonious communication between the Board and shareholders as well as impinging upon the integrity of the voting process that forms the substratum of a general meeting.

-Whilst the use of virtual systems to enable remote participation is helpful especially during movement restrictions required due to the Covid-19 pandemic, considering the internet and system stability issues - outside the control of the Company and its share registrar (such as that which caused an outage during the 2021 Annual General Meeting) the preferred option for an Annual General Meeting will continue to be an inperson meeting that in our opinion allows for better interaction and fuller and more meaningful discourse between the Board, management and shareholders.

-Explanation for departure :

-ed to complete the columns below.
-Non-large companies are encouraged
+Whilst the use of virtual systems to enable remote participation is helpful especially during movement restrictions required due to the Covid-19 pandemic, considering the internet and system stability issues - outside the control of the Company and its share registrar (such as that which caused an outage during the 2021 Annual General Meeting) the preferred option for an Annual General Meeting will continue to be an in-person meeting that in our opinion allows for better interaction and fuller and more meaningful discourse between the Board, management and shareholders.
+Explanation for departure Large companies are re to complete the colum required to complete the columns below.
+Non-large companies are encouraged ns below.

-to complete the columns be Plow.

-Measure

-Timeframe :